"The fear of blood tends to create fear for the flesh."

 - Gradius series — The final boss in each game tends to be some sort of brain, or a head with a very big brain.
 The entirety of Life Force is also this.

-- Guild Wars: Nightfall — Especially in the "Gate of Pain" map, which is set in a landscape composed entirely of overgrown viscera, but the whole landscape infected by Abaddon throughout the later parts of the game show signs of this trope, with tentacles and insectoid body parts growing out of the ground, rock formations with eyeballs in them, etc.
+- Guild Wars: Nightfall — Especially in the "Gate of Pain" map, which is set in a landscape composed of overgrown viscera, but the whole landscape infected by Abaddon throughout the later parts of the game show signs of this trope, with tentacles and insectoid body parts growing out of the ground, rock formations with eyeballs in them, etc.

 - Metroid series — Mother Brain and the Aurora Units are big brains that do not look very pretty.
 Starting from the first game, the Metroids themselves have visible blood vessels of some sort.
 In the second game, they were given an insectoid life cycle.
 In the third game, one of them grows really big, letting you see even more organic bits inside of the body.